tuhrig/tuhrig.github.io/_posts/2024/2024-05-01-bye-bye-bringmeister.md

 For EDEKA it was the right timing, but not for Bringmeister.

 Rockaway Capital promised a bright future.
 Growth!
 Scaling!
 New office!
 More people!
 Billion-Dollar-Company!
+A location in every big city!
 Everything sounded real good.
+Too good.
-But except of the office, nothing every happened.
+And except of the office, nothing every happened.
 After the initial welcome-pitches, nobody from Rockaway Capital was ever seen again.
 And a couple of months later, Bringmeister was desperately looking for new investors to jump on board.
 Eventually Rockaway Capital sold Bringmeister again.